amitchell05/100-days-of-code/log.md

 **Thoughts**: It's great to hear because I deal with impostor syndrome.
 I'm worried how busy this week will be, but I still look forward to studying more.

+### Day 24: September 14, 2020

+**Today's Progress**: A busy day!
+We reviewed modules in CoderGirl's class.
+I completed a portrait sketch for the One Week Portrait challenge from Paintable.
+I also attended my first tech conference, the CityofJS Conference 2020.

+**Thoughts**: A great Day 1 experience learning JS topics and meeting new people!
+I am also grateful I could help fellow classmates with my solution approaches.

 ## Saved Example

 ### Day 1: June 27, Monday